-Bagdad's origins go back the Unión Soviética gang — a fusion of the groups Bagdad, El Pentágono and Matar o Morir (MOM).
-Led by Jorge Rubén Camargo Clarke, alias "Cholo Chorrillo" or "El Cholo," Bagdad was one of the most notorious "tumbadores” — gangs that steal drug shipments from trafficking groups.
-To tumbar literally means to knock over.
+Bagdad's origins go back to the Unión Soviética gang, itself a combination of smaller gangs named Bagdad, El Pentágono and Matar o Morir (MOM).
+Led by Jorge Rubén Camargo Clarke, alias "Cholo Chorrillo" or "El Cholo," Bagdad became notorious "tumbadores" -- gangs specialized in stealing drug shipments from trafficking groups.
 Bagdad was original based in El Chorrillo, while El Pentágono operated in Santa Ana and MOM in Curundú, all neighborhoods of Panama City.

 Unión Soviética also extorted other criminal groups and fought to eliminate other gangs and tumbadores.
-These eventually rallied together to form the organization “Calor Calor.”
-The two groupings are now the biggest gangs in the country.
+Its enemies eventually rallied together to form "Calor Calor," starting a rivalry that continues to this day.

 Bagdad and Calor Calor together were estimated to have more than 2,000 members in 2014.

-Jorge Rubén Camargo Clarke, alias "Cholo Chorrillo," was the notorious leader of the Unión Soviética groups and took over Bagdad when its predecessor was disbanded.
-He currently is in prison.
+Jorge Rubén Camargo Clarke, alias "Cholo Chorrillo," was the notorious leader of the Unión Soviética group and once ruled over Bagdad.

 Originally based in Panama City, Bagdad is now strongest across the canal in West Panama province, which borders with Panama City, Colón and the Pacific Ocean.
 The violent territorial conflict between Bagdad and Calor Calor has expanded from Panama City into West Panama, where drug shipments enter and leave from La Chorrera coastal area.

 Bagdad and Calor Calor members often live in close proximity.